Ali-Nigzu/portal/docs/dev_plan.md

 - ChartSpec/ChartResult contracts live in `shared/analytics` and are shared with the frontend via generated TypeScript types.
 - Analytics engine compiles ChartSpecs into parameterised SQL, executes queries through the BigQuery client, normalises results, and caches responses.
 - Dashboard catalogue seeds KPI widgets and the Live Flow chart; manifests can be fetched, pinned to, and mutated via the API with fixture fallbacks for demos.
-- React frontend exposes the analytics workspace and dashboard surfaces, both powered by the shared `ChartRenderer` and capable of switching between fixture and live transports.
+- React frontend exposes the analytics workspace and dashboard surfaces, both powered by the shared `ChartRenderer`, defaulting to the live BigQuery transport (fixtures only appear when explicitly requested for dev/QA), and querying per-organisation tables resolved through the new `backend/app/analytics/org_config.py` mapping.

 ## 2. Completed Phases (Reality, not original plan)